The Gronstedt Group

 Founded in 1997, we’re thought and practice leaders in the training industry.
 Our president and founder, Anders Gronstedt, Ph.D., presents regularly at ATD International and other leading conferences (see our Events schedule) and publishes in leading trade publications like the Harvard Business Review.
 Feel free to read his Long-View interview in TD Magazine.

-Our mobile learning solutions are optimized for the smartphone.
+Our microlearning solutions take a mobile-first approach, with intuitive and elegant user experiences.
 Some feature vertical video, which are nine times more likely to be completed than horizontal ones, according to Snapchat research.
 Others include augmented reality, superimposing digital graphics over the world around you.
 Think “Pokémon GO” for learning.
-These micro-learning apps provide the opportunity to reinforce new concepts and put them into practice right away.
+These microlearning apps provide the opportunity to reinforce new concepts and put them into practice right away.
+Gronstedt Group brings a consumer-app mindset that will help learning organizations integrate themselves into employees’ lives with useful, relevant, intuitive, elegant, fast, fun and addictive microlearning experiences.
+Read our CLO Magazine article about mobile microlearning.